Home / Comparisons / Rocket Languages vs Pimsleur

 Cons

-• Grammar is not as much of a priority as it is with Rocket
+• Grammar is less of a priority

 • Lessons can feel like they drag on at times